-Identifiable intangible assets purchased through the acquisitions of Genuity Capital Markets (Genuity), the 50% interest in Canaccord Genuity (Australia) Limited (Canaccord Genuity Australia), Collins Stewart Hawkpoint plc (CSHP), and Eden Financial are brand names, customer relationships, non-competition agreements, trading licences and technology, which have finite lives and are amortized on a straight-line basis over their estimated useful lives.
+Identifiable intangible assets purchased through the acquisitions of Genuity Capital Markets (Genuity), the 50% interest in Canaccord Genuity (Australia) Limited (Canaccord Genuity Australia), Collins Stewart Hawkpoint plc (CSHP) and Eden Financial are brand names, customer relationships, non-competition agreements, trading licences and technology, which have finite lives and are amortized on a straight-line basis over their estimated useful lives.
+In addition, a software under development became available for use during fiscal 2015, and the Company began amortizing the asset over its estimated useful life.
 The estimated amortization periods of these amortizable intangible assets are as follows:

+Acquired in bus siness combinations Internally developed

-Canaccord Genuity
+Са naccord Genuity Eden

-Genuity Australia CSHP Financial
+Genuity Australia CSHP Financial Software

-Brand names indefinite n/a n/a n/a
+Brand names indefinite n/a n/a n/a n/a

-Customer relationships 11 years 5 years 8 to 24 years 8 years
+Customer relationships 11 years 5 years 8 to 24 years 8 years n/a

-Non-competition agreements 5 years 4.5 years n/a n/a
+Non-competition agreements 5 years 4.5 years n/a n/a n/a

-Trading licences n/a indefinite n/a n/a
+Trading licences n/a indefinite n/a n/a n/a

-Technology n/a n/a 3 years n/a
+Technology n/a n/a 3 years n/a 10 years